Our Graduates Get Top Residencies

 Of course, you want a medical school that will prepare you well for clinical training in your chosen specialty.
 Our graduates routinely match at prestigious residency training programs across the country, including the Mayo Clinic, Johns Hopkins Hospital, UCLA Medical Center, Cleveland Clinic, New York-Presbyterian University Hospital, Barnes-Jewish Hospital, Duke University and Stanford University.
 Long-term studies indicate that 95 percent of them are rated as equal to or better than their peers during residency training.

-Typically, about 45 percent of graduating WSU medical students choose residencies in primary care fields, while the majority choose other specialties ranging from anesthesiology to urology.
+Typically, about 45 percent of graduating Boonshoft medical students choose residencies in primary care fields, while the majority choose other specialties ranging from anesthesiology to urology.
 After graduation just over half the members of each class relocate to another state to begin residency training.

 Boonshoft School of Medicine graduates match in 18 specialties